Cooked Food Addiction: How to Overcome It?

 Is it really an addiction?
 Yes.
 The sure sign: When the supply of cooked food cut is off, we experience withdrawal.
 The symptoms of withdrawal may include dizziness, chills, food cravings, headache and poor concentration—even flu-like symptoms.

-Whatever you feel, you feel it almost always because of chemicals released in your body.
-It is believed that the cause of cravings for food is the presence of a chemical (beta-endorphin) that stimulates the felt need for certain foods.
+Whatever you feel, you almost always feel it because of chemicals released in your body.
+It is believed that the cause of food cravings is the presence of a chemical (beta-endorphin) that stimulates the perceived need for certain foods.
 Cooked foods, in particular, because no one craves carrots or celery.
 Eat sugar in high concentration over time, and your nerve cells will actually alter in a way similar to the alteration seen in cocaine addiction (though different nerves are involved).
 The craving for cooked food isn’t merely “psychological”—it’s a cellular hunger, a tissue hunger.
 It’s powerful because it is mostly a physical phenomenon.

 Abstinence May be Necessary